LucasEnard/Contest-Sustainability/README.md

 ![ml resp](https://user-images.githubusercontent.com/77791586/182402932-4afd14fe-5f57-4b03-b0a6-1c6b74474015.png)

 ## 5.2.
 SECOND CASE : YOU WANT TO DOWNLOAD A MODEL FROM HUGGINGFACE
-In this case, you must find the URL of the model on HuggingFace.
+In this case, you must find the URL of the model on HuggingFace.<br>
-This is the adviced thing to do.
 Find a model that does what you are looking for and use it without spending resources and using the InterSystems technologies.

 ### 5.2.1.
 Settings
 From here you must go to the parameters of the `Hugging`.<br>